 Grant Bonniface (Treasurer) – Grant’s family have been involved with the Lake and surrounds for over 100 years.
 His family farm borders the Lake between the LII and Selwyn Rivers and they have a bach at Selwyn Huts.
 Much of Grant’s childhood was spent at the Selwyn Huts accessing the Lake and its tributary rivers for fishing, shooting, swimming and boating.
 He has continued to have an interest in the intrinsic values associated with the Lake environment.
 This interest has led Grant to commence plantings along the Lake margin.

-Ruth Markham-Short (Chair) – Originally from Nelson but with local family connections, Ruth moved to the area for postgraduate study in Environmental Policy at Lincoln after working as a solicitor in Auckland.
+Ruth Markham-Short (Acting Deputy Chairman) – Originally from Nelson but with local family connections, Ruth moved to the area for postgraduate study in Environmental Policy at Lincoln after working as a solicitor in Auckland.
 She is now working in Christchurch as a planner.
 Ruth enjoys running and tramping and is keen to help address some of the many issues facing Te Waihora/Lake Ellesmere as a WET Trustee.

 Hamish Rennie – Hamish grew up on the family farm opposite the Selwyn Huts and spent many hours on or in the river, Lake and margins.
 He returned to Ellesmere in 2007 after 20 years working in central government departments and Waikato University.
 An Associate Professor at Lincoln University in environmental planning, he is also tending a small orchard established on land owned on the Selwyn.